MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 ## Rearchitect or rebuild (5%)

 If you can't effectively replace essential business applications with SaaS or low-code solutions, consider rearchitecting or rebuilding the applications.
-Although doing this is complex, it's vital for making the most of cloud technology.
+Although rearchitecting or rebuilding is complex, it's vital for making the most of cloud technology.
 The main goal is to tailor these applications for the cloud.
 This involves several key aspects:

 - *Scalability*: Adapt the application to handle varying demand levels efficiently.
 - *Reliability*: Improve the application’s ability to operate consistently without failures.